 Of course the girls wanted to go in the pool when we returned to the hotel so we hung out there until it was time to get ready for dinner.
 For dinner we ate at Fine Folk Pizza and they really get eating out with kids.
 Forget coloring books and crayons, they give kids a dough tossing lesson while you wait for your food.
 It was so funny watching Jordyn try to catch the dough and having the tossing experts put a show on for the rest of us.
 When the lesson is over they allow the kids to keep their dough so while Kennedy was asleep during the show when she woke up she was able to make whatever she wanted with her dough.

 Day Five: Fishing in Captiva + Drive Home

 We would be driving home today but not before one last adventure.
 After checking out we headed back to Captiva Island for a fishing trip with Captain Randy.
 He provides everything, rods, bait, etc., so we just had to show up.

-Ft.
-Myers and Sanibel Island was such an amazing trip and just goes to show you don’t have to go far to have a great time!
+Fort Myers and Sanibel Island was such an amazing trip and just goes to show you don’t have to go far from home to have a great time!
 Looking for additional resources for planning your trip?
-Check out the official website of Ft.
-Myers and Sanibel Island for help planning your trip and to access special deals!
+Check out the official website of Fort Myers and Sanibel Island!
+Did you find this post helpful?
+Please share it!